darrenldl/oali/README.md

 Please do **NOT** use it for anything serious yet

 ## Description
-Oali is an installer written in OCaml which sets up a Arch Linux installation with following variations
+Oali is an installer written in OCaml which sets up a (very opinionated) Arch Linux installation with following variations

 - 3 disk layouts

   - Single system disk (installer does partitioning for you)

   - You pick the partitions for `/boot`, `/` etc manually

   - Single system partition (you pick an existing partition on a disk) + USB key (partitioned by installer)

 - Optional full disk encryption

+- Optional LVM for system partitions (`/`, `/var`, `/home` are installed in separate logical volumes if enabled)

 - Optional `linux-hardened` kernel installation

+You may pick any combination of above choices and Oali will adjust the parameters accordingly

 Overall Oali aims to be snappy, minimal, smart, and hassle free.
 See **Specifics** section below for more information.

+## On the topic of "installer"
+I am aware that installers are not supported by the Arch community in any form, and also calling Oali an "installer" is very arguable as it's very opinionated

+The original intention was defintely for personal use, but it's published here just in case it's useful to someone else as well who largely wants a similar setup, or willing to customise via forking

 ## TODO

 - Resumable installation (add logging etc)

 - Static config file support (so installation is fully automated)

 - Whatever is missing from the original script

 ## Getting started